carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

   This comparison has been implemented in initial *MergeFunctions* pass version.
 But, unfortunately, it is not transitive.
 And this is the only case we can't convert to less-equal-greater comparison.
-It is a seldom case, 4-5 functions of 10000 (checked on test-suite), and, we hope, reader would forgive us for such a sacrifice in order to get the O(log(N)) pass time.
+It is a seldom case, 4-5 functions of 10000 (checked in test-suite), and, we hope, the reader would forgive us for such a sacrifice in order to get the O(log(N)) pass time.

 2. If left/right *Value* is a constant, we have to compare them.
 Return 0 if it